-In the meanwhile, the more immediate problem is the complexity created by simply having multiple trading agreements, not just by the preferences offered, but by the rules of origin (ROOs) and the different regimes these rules are applied across agreements.
-In a nutshell, ROOs refer to rules used to define where a product was made.
-As straightforward as it may sound, determining origin within the context of international trade is not so simple.
-ROOs would involve laws, regulations and administrative determinations to ascertain a product's country of origin which are not costless to comply with.
+Determining origin within the context of international trade is not simple.
+Rules of Origin (ROOs) would involve laws, regulations and administrative determinations to ascertain a product's country of origin which are not costless to comply with.
 In many cases, many steps, certifications, requirements are involved.
 And if different ROOs are used for different agreements with different partners, it is not difficult to imagine the intricate 'noodle-bowl' effect of these ROOs.